-Investing in cryptocurrency is becoming more common in Ireland.
+Investing or speculating in cryptocurrency has become more widespread in Ireland.

 A 2021 survey by the Consumer and Competition Protection Commission found that 8% of adults aged 18+ in Ireland held Bitcoin or other crypto assets.
 That equates to around 290,000 people.

-The value of cryptocurrency has been subject to big fluctuations – and it should probably be avoided if you don’t want to risk losing money.
+The value of cryptocurrencies has been subject to big fluctuations – and it should probably be avoided if you don’t want to risk losing money.

-If you want to find out more about buying or investing in cryptocurrency – take a look at this article:
+If you want to find out more about buying cryptocurrency – take a look at this article:

 How to Buy Cryptocurrency in Ireland.